-The Doyle New York City loft, located on City Island, is at the center of some of the busiest sailing regions in the US - situated at the mouth of the East River with Long Island Sound and the Connecticut coast to the north and Manhattan and New Jersey to the west and south.
+The Doyle New York City loft, located on City Island, is at the center of some of the best sailing in the US - situated at the mouth of the East River with Long Island Sound and the Connecticut coast to the north and Manhattan and New Jersey to the west and south.

 This tiny island is synonymous with America’s illustrious yachting history described in 1891 by “The Rudder” as being “no place better situated, or in possession of more advantages and facilities for yacht building, hauling out for repairs, and storing for the winter, than City Island.
-It is virtually the yachting center of New York” and by explanation New York was the yachting center of America in the 19th and early 20th century.
+It is virtually the yachting center of New York” and by explanation, New York was the yachting center of America in the 19th and early 20th century.

 As a sailmaking company on City Island, Doyle NYC owner Mark Ploch states that “we are truly in an historic sailing area.
 We are like the custodians of the sailing community and of the legacy of our sailmaking and yachting history."